 Teachers use data to understand where their students are in their learning and to plan what to do next.
 Effective analysis of student data helps teachers identify areas where students’ learning needs may require additional attention and development.

-Scout is the department's data and analysis platform, developed to provide better information about our schools, easily accessed in one central place.
+Scout is the department's data and analysis platform, developed to provide information about our schools.
 It brings vast amounts of data into one location, allowing users to view all information that is relevant to them at one time.
 It gathers data for faster answers, simplifying data analysis.

 - Phonological awareness diagnostic assessment

 - PLAN2: Area of focus

 - High Potential and Gifted Education Policy Evaluation and Planning Tool